Seattle, Washington: Giant Typewriter Eraser

 Giant what?
 Conceived in 1975, this 19-foot-tall artwork wasn't built until 1999, when typewriter erasers had been nearly rubbed out.
-Identical "Scale X" sculptures are in Las Vegas and Washington DC, among other places.
+It was sold in late 2022 and disappeared.

 - Directions: